alexholehouse/Geeneus/pagesMD.md

 ## Design Decisions

 ### UniProt fallback
+**NB** *The discussion below is more relevant when* `uniprotShortcut` *is set to* `False`.

-NCBI guarentees support for UniProt/Swissprot IDs which begin with O, P or Q. However, it also offers some support for other types of UniProt IDs (i.e. those which begin with other letters).
+NCBI guarantees support for UniProt/Swissprot IDs which begin with O, P or Q. However, it also offers some support for other types of UniProt IDs (i.e. those which begin with other letters).
 There is sometimes a discrepancy between those which are available through the website and through the eUtils interface, where the eUtils lookup fails on an accession that should succeed.
 To deal with this, **geeneus** can use UniProt IDs and fall back on the UniProt servers.
 Dealing with UniProt calls instead of NCBI calls is more expensive in terms of network traffic because it requires an addition batch request to the PFAM servers to define the domains.
 The UniProt records only hold references to PFAM domains, but lack the necessary details to build informative domain data structures.
+However, like NCBI, UniProt servers do offer a batch request mode, which is utilized in `batch_get`  methods.

+If `uniprotShortcut` is set to `True` then we default to the UniProt servers instead of NCBI for those accessions not beginning with O, P or Q. However, **geeneus** still provides UniProt fallback for those O/P/Q records, should they fail on NCBI lookup.

-Because of this additional network expense, UniProt requests are kept to a minimum - they are the fall back option.
-However, the user is totally oblivious to this behavior - **geeneus** provides an entirely uniform access to the information regardless of its source.
+The user is totally oblivious to this behavior - **geeneus** provides an entirely uniform access to the information regardless of its source.
 To check which database a record has come from you can do

        manager.get_record_source(ID)